DappCoderr/Cadence-fun-frontend/public/modules/Module 3/Lesson 7.md

 ---
-title: Lesson 7 - Counting Your Treasures!
+Lesson 7 - Counting Your Treasures!
 ---

 Keeping track of your NFTs can get tricky.
 That’s where the `getIDs` function comes in, allowing you to count all the unique NFTs in your collection.